Nowosad/rcartocolor/README.md

 rcartocolor
 ===========

-The goal of rcartocolor is to ...
+The goal of rcartocolor is to provide color schemes for maps and other graphics designed by CARTO as described at <https://carto.com/carto-colors/>.

 Installation
 ------------